 Exporting can allow you to gain exposure to new ideas, management practices, marketing techniques, and ways of competing which can help you to better position your business both within the local and overseas markets to increase competitiveness.

 Exporting is one way of increasing your sales potential.
 Given the small size of most local markets, exporting allows a company to expand its market beyond the scope of a limited and increasingly saturated national market.

 For instance, a producer in Trinidad and Tobago has access to a market of just over 1.5 million people.
 However, exporting to Brazil for example expands that producer’s potential market to close to 200 million people.
 With an expanded market, exporting can pave the way for increased sales and expansion.

 No company would export unless it intends to make a profit.
 Generally speaking, overseas customers in larger markets are likely to place much larger orders than a local buyer.

 Some rare products (such as certain specialty foods) may also be able to command a higher price in an overseas market particularly in a market where the consumer is relatively affluent and willing to pay a premium price for a premium product.
 All these factors can positively affect the profit margins of a company.

-By expanding international beyond the domestic market, sales will increase and therefore production levels will also increase.
-As production levels rise, the costs per product is typically reduced depending on the manufacturing process.
+By expanding internationally beyond the domestic market, sales will increase and therefore production levels will also increase.
+As production levels rise, the costs per product are typically reduced depending on the manufacturing process.

 It is also advisable that you don’t become dependent on a single export market as this too can make you too vulnerable to fluctuations in that market.